LA-MARRVEL: A Knowledge-Grounded, Language-Aware LLM Framework for Clinically Robust Rare Disease Gene Prioritization: Introduction

 \section{Introduction}

-Rare diseases affect millions of people\citep{TheLancetGlobalHealth2024}, yet each single condition is uncommon and often hard to diagnose.
-Many patients wait 4.7 years for an answer\citep{Faye2024}.
-Modern DNA and RNA tests can identify genes that may explain a person's symptoms, but they typically return a long list of candidates \citep{IOM1994GeneticRisks, Murdock2020}.
-Clinicians then have to verify across papers, databases, and case reports to decide which genes truly match the patient.
-This step is labor-intensive and time-consuming, and it is easy to overlook critical details embedded within plain language\citep{Birgmeier2020}.
+Rare diseases collectively affect an estimated 263--446 million individuals worldwide (3.5--5.9\% of the global population)\citep{NguengangWakap2020}.
+Yet each individual condition requires a complex and burdensome diagnostic process\citep{BenitoLozano2022}.
+The average time to diagnosis ranges from 4.7 to 7.6 years depending on geography and patient population\citep{Faye2024,Wise2019}.
+Modern DNA and RNA sequencing tests can identify genes potentially associated with a patient's symptoms, but they typically return extensive candidate lists\citep{IOM1994GeneticRisks, Murdock2020}.
+Clinicians must then evaluate these candidates against clinical guidelines, multiple databases, and a large and continuously expanding biomedical literature to determine which variant best explains the phenotype.
+This interpretative step is labor-intensive, time-consuming, and prone to missed connections, particularly when key evidence is embedded in unstructured natural language.